cchudzicki-ocw-testing/res-21g-505-spring-2022/content/resources/mitres21g_505s22_l2.md

     \ More details at https://ocw.mit.edu/comments."
   youtube_id: zZlD3c_1PLg
 ---
-This dual language video covers the Japanese kanji characters in Lesson 2 of the textbook, "Tobira Gateway to Advanced Japanese Learning Through Content and Multimedia."
+**Description**: This is a dual-language video, with content in both Japanese and English.
+Selecting either English or Japanese captions will provide the same dual-language captions.
+This video covers the Japanese kanji characters in Lesson 2 of the textbook, [*Tobira: Gateway to Advanced Japanese Learning Through Content and Multimedia*](https://tobiraweb.9640.jp/).

+**Instructor**: Dr. Takako Aikawa